pieroci/pieroci.github.io/content/posts/openapi-compiletime-net9.md

 ---

-## 🧠 Why Generate Build-Time OpenAPI Document Matters
+## 🧠 Why Generating OpenApi Document at Build Time Matters

 With .NET 9, Microsoft enables developers to: